38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-If Italians have got meatballs, Turks have got kofte.
-The Turkish version of meatballs, köfte are balls or patties made of lightly cooked ground beef or lamb.
+If Italians have meatballs, Turks have kofte.
+The Turkish version of meatballs, köfte, are balls or patties made of lightly cooked ground beef or lamb.
 It is often sold in wraps with salad and some pita bread.
 You can even have a Turkish vegetarian food made with chickpeas and vegetables.
 Kofte is an important part of every Turkish household.
-So, you will find it at every street deli and house.
+So, you will find it in every street, deli, and house.

-Must Try: Stewed, in sandwiches, over salads or plain with yogurt
+• Must Try: Stewed, in sandwiches, over salads or plain with yoghurt

 3. Lahmacun: Turkish Style Pizza